-Applicants can apply for an MHLD once they have built the middle housing or have building permits approved for a middle housing development.
+Applicants can apply for an MHLD once they have built the middle housing or have submitted approvable building permits for a middle housing development.
 In situations where the middle housing is approved but has not yet been built, applicants are advised that modifications to the approved building plans after the MHLD is finalized may impact not only the zoning compliance of the overall middle housing development but also compliance with applicable building code standards.